Image & Video APIs

 Skin theme

 By default, the video player has a semi-transparent dark theme.
 The theme you select controls the color of the video player controls, controls background color, title style, and the color of the right-click context menu commands and central play button.
 You can change the theme skin by adding the class: cld-video-player-skin-<value> to the video tag.
+The possible values are light and dark.
 For example, to specify the light theme, include this in your <video> tag:

 Color scheme